ParmenidesSartre/TodoPolyglot/fastapi/README.md

-Here is a simple README on how to set up and run the FastAPI application with the provided code:

 # FastAPI Todo Application

 This is a simple Todo application built using FastAPI, SQLAlchemy, and Pydantic.
 The application includes endpoints for creating and reading todo items, with user authentication and authorization implemented using JWT tokens.